 design considerations for the in-memory configuration.
 To run, select

-Floorplan in the Vivado IDE).
-Note that if
+Reconfiguration checks are present (see Floorplan in the Vivado IDE).
+Note

 HD.RECONFIGURABLEhas not been set on a Pblock, only a single DRC is available, instead of the full complement shown below.